MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

+Then, we minimize a weighted regularized contrastive loss \cite{chen2020simple} to ensure that the contextualized document representations $cd_i$ and sentence attention weights are updated to reflect all viable class candidates $c_{k}$, relative to the target class distribution:

-A key element in our method is computing a weighted contrastive loss between our contextualized document representations $cd_i$ and a distribution of class representations as opposed to a contrastive loss between $cd_i$ and a specific $c_k$.
-Note that this contrastive loss is designed specifically for MEGClass as unlike previous methods \cite{mekala-shang-2020-contextualized,meng2020text,wang2020x,classkg-weakly}, we want to ensure that we do not artificially fit a contextualized document representation to a single class in order to determine which contextualized document representations are the most confidently single topic.
-These documents with a narrow class distribution will be the training examples for our final classifier, as we discuss in the next section.
+where the temperature scaling value is $\tau$, and the target class distribution is $P(d_i \in C_k)$.
+Note that this regularized contrastive loss is designed specifically for MEGClass as unlike previous methods \cite{mekala-shang-2020-contextualized,meng2020text,wang2020x,classkg-weakly,pdsum-susik,scstory-susik}, we do not artificially fit a contextualized document representation to a single class without the confidence to support it.
+By retaining the class candidates within the contextualized representation itself, we can also determine which documents are the most confidently single-topic.